silverbulletmd/silverbullet/libraries/Library/Std/Config.md

         type = "boolean",
         description = "Optional boolean indicating if the action button is applicable for mobile" },
+      standalone = {
+        type = "boolean",
+        description = "Optional: when set to true, button only appears in standalone/PWA mode; when false, only in browser mode"
+      },
       dropdown = {
         type = "boolean",
         description = "Optional: set to false to keep this button outside the dropdown menu on mobile (default: true)"